textpotential/bibliarchic/chapt1.md

 Kindle annotations highlight another aspect of the collaborative capacities of interfaces, the communal process of use.
 Kindle reader allows users to share their annotations with others and users can enable a feature that will show popular highlights while reading through the book.
-This popular highlights feature is similar to checking out a book form the library and seeing the markings and highlights left by previous users.
+This popular highlights feature is similar to checking out a book from the library and seeing the markings and highlights left by previous users.
 The Kindle reader example demonstrates the two layers of collaboration afforded by interfaces that provoke probabilistic production through a relationality irreducible to consumption.
 First, there is a relationality of participation in constructing the material aspects of the interface rather than simply consuming the content.
 Second, there is a relationality of community, using and making together not entirely on a user's own terms.[^18]